M003R/M003R.github.io/README.md

     </p>
     <br>
     <p>
-      The world of the Stormlight Archvie is a meticulously crafted world by Brandon Sanderson.
+      The world of the Stormlight Archive is a meticulously crafted world by Brandon Sanderson, and is a grittier take on the fantasy genre that delves into topics such as PTSD, survivor's guilt, depression, and other facets of mental health.
 A fleshed out world in the Cosmere universe, that has a system of power based on the mystical power of Stormlight.
 This power comes from the never ending, always moving storm that roams across the world of Roshar.
 Spirits, called Spren, embody the power of ideals and nature, and these are the key, the question is the key to what?
 If you want to find out, read them for yourself.
     </p>
       <br>
     <br>